pharo-ide/ClassAnnotation/ClassAnnotation.package/ClassAnnotation.class/README.md

 Any annotation can be contextual.
 You can specify instance of context where annotation can be used:
 	MySpecialAnnotation for: anAnotationContext
+Context describes annotation users where they should be active.

-For simplicity you can specify any class as argument.
-It will represent any context of your application which is a kind of that class:
+For simplicity you can specify any class instead of context instance.
+It will represent all users of annotation of particular class hierarchy:
-	MySpecialAnnotation for: MyContext
+	MySpecialAnnotation for: MyUserClass
 Internallly argument is always converted to the context:
-	MyContext asAnnotationContext
+	MyUserClass asAnnotationContext
-I provide query interface to retrieve registered annotations which are active in given context:
+I provide query interface to retriev registered annotations which are active in given context:
-	MySpecialAnnotation activeInstancesInContext: anUserContext
+	MySpecialAnnotation activeInstancesInContext: anAnnotationUser
-	MySpecialAnnotation activeInstancesInContext: anUserContext do: [:ann | ] MySpecialAnnotation activeInstancesFor: MyClass inContext: anUserContext do: [:ann | ] By default the annotation is active if given context is described by declared context:
+	MySpecialAnnotation activeInstancesInContext: anAnnotationUser do: [:ann | ] MySpecialAnnotation activeInstancesFor: MyClass inContext: anAnnotationUser do: [:ann | ] By default the annotation is active if given user is described by declared context:
-	ClassAnnotation>>isActiveInContext: aContext
+	ClassAnnotation>>isActiveInContext: anAnnotationUser
-		^activeContext describes: aContext
+		^activeContext describes: anAnnotationUser
 Subclasses can provide extra conditions for active annotations.
 In that case they override this method:
-	MySpecialAnnotation>>isActiveInContext: aContext
+	MySpecialAnnotation>>isActiveInContext: anAnnotationUser
-		^(super isActiveInContext: aContext)
+		^(super isActiveInContext: anAnnotationUser)
-			and: [annotatingClass canBeUsedInContext: aContext] So the logic can depends on annotating class itself and actual context given from annotation user.
+			and: [annotatingClass canBeUsedInContext: anAnnotationUser] So the logic can depends on annotating class itself and actual annotation user.

 For some scenarios you may need to query annotations according to original "active" definition despite of extra conditions.
-For such cases I introduced  the "visibility" of annotations: the annotation is visible if it is declared for given context:
+For such cases I introduced the "visibility" of annotations: the annotation is visible if it is declared for given user:
-	ClassAnnotation>>isVisibleInContext: aContext
+	ClassAnnotation>>isVisibleInContext: anAnnotationUser
-		^activeContext describes: aContext
+		^activeContext describes: anAnnotationUser
 So the visible annotation is not necessary active.
-But active annotation is always visible in given context:
+But active annotation is always visible for given user:
-	ClassAnnotation>>isActiveInContext: aContext
+	ClassAnnotation>>isActiveInContext: anAnnotationUser
-		^self isVisibleInContext: aContext
+		^self isVisibleInContext: anAnnotationUser
 (I showed another version above to simplify description).
 There are extra query methods to retrieve visible annotations:
-	MySpecialAnnotation visibleInstancesInContext: anUserContext
+	MySpecialAnnotation visibleInstancesInContext: anAnnotationUser
-	MySpecialAnnotation visibleInstancesInContext: anUserContext do: [:ann | ] MySpecialAnnotation visibleInstancesFor: MyClass inContext: anUserContext do: [:ann | ]
+	MySpecialAnnotation visibleInstancesInContext: anAnnotationUser do: [:ann | ] MySpecialAnnotation visibleInstancesFor: MyClass inContext: anAnnotationUser do: [:ann | ]

     Instance Variables
 	annotatedClass:		<Class>